-filter (function, sequence) returns a sequence consisting of those items from the sequence for which function (item) is true.
+filter(function, sequence) returns a sequence consisting of those items from the sequence for which function(item) is true.
 If sequence is a string or tuple, the result will be of the same type; otherwise, it is always a list.
-For example, to compute a sequence of numbers not divisible by 2 and 3:
+For example, to compute some primes: